kulbhushanchand/kulbhushanchand.github.io-v2/_pages/misc/trials.md

 - The ethical guidelines followed in the study are in accordance with the [*ICMR Ethical Guidelines 2017*](https://icmr.nic.in/guidelines).

 ## Footnotes

-[^1]: Biofeedback is a technique you can use to learn to control your body's functions, such as your heart rate.

 *[ICMR]: Indian Council of Medical Research